EC-Diff/ec-diff.github.io/README.md

-# EcoFace project page
+# EC-DIff project page
-This is the official project page of EcoFace
+This is the official project page of EC-Diff